mattermost/mattermost-developer-documentation/site/content/blog/2020-01-08-incorporating-golangci-lint.md

 ---

 At Mattermost, we have traditionally relied on the trusty `go vet` and `gofmt` checks for our CI runs.
-While that is great, there were a lot of other powerful linters out there which we were missing out on.
+Although it works well, there are a lot of other powerful linters out there which we're potentially missing out on.

 Speaking of linters, the first name that inevitably comes up is [staticcheck](https://staticcheck.io/).
 It is a powerful metalinter with a whole slew of checks.
 But simply running staticcheck was not sufficient, because it missed out on other linters which did one little thing, but nevertheless were very powerful.
 A few popular ones are [ineffassign](https://github.com/gordonklaus/ineffassign), [errcheck](https://github.com/kisielk/errcheck), [unconvert](https://github.com/mdempsky/unconvert), [deadcode](https://github.com/remyoudompheng/go-misc/tree/master/deadcode), [structcheck](https://gitlab.com/opennota/check/tree/master/cmd/structcheck) amongst others.